DEXPinks/Python_Data_Project/README.md

+# Overview
+This is my analysis of the data job market, with a primary focus on data analysis roles.
+The purpose of this project was to hone my skills in Python while additionally understanding the job market more for data jobs.
+In this project, I explore the top paying jobs, skill sets, as well as look at the most in-demand skills to determine which job postings are optimal for specific jobs in data.

+The data was sourced from Luke Barousse's Python Course which provides a foundation for my analysis, containing detailed information on salaries, job titles, location of jobs, and job skills.
+Through a series of Python scripts, I look at key questions such as trends of skill demand, distribution of salary across multiple roles, and the most optimal skills for data analysts.

+# The Questions

+Here are some questions I sought to answer with this project:

+1. What are the most in-demand skills for the most popular jobs in data?
+2. How is the demand for certain skills for data analyst trending throughout 2023?
+3. How well do data analyst jobs pay in comparison to other jobs?
+4. What are the most optimal skills for data analysts to learn?

+# Tools I Used

+In order to answer all of my questions, I used several key tools:

+- **Python**: Allowed me to analyze the data and find key insights.
+I used the following Python libraries:
+    - **Pandas Library**: This was needed for analyzing and filtering through data.
+    - **Matplotlib Library**: This was used for visualizing the data.
+    - **Seaborn Library**: This was used for creating more detailed visuals for my graphs.
+- **Jupyter Notebooks**: This tool was used to run Python scripts, write notes, and do my analysis.
+- **Visual Studio Code**: This was used for executing my Python code.
+- **Git & GitHub**: Necessary for sharing my Python code and analysis.

+# Data Preparation and Cleanup

+This section will outline the steps taken in order to prepare the data and cleaning up any unwanted data.

+## Import & Clean Up Data

+To begin, I imported all necessary libraries and loading the dataset.
+I then followed up by cleaning the data by converiting the job posting dates to datetime and converting the job skills column from a string into a list, so my data can be more easily manipulated.

 # The Analysis

 ## 1. What are the most demanded skills for the top 3 most popular roles in data?